Browsing and choosing a workout

 You may wish to consider a few factors when choosing a suitable workout: distance, category and intensity.

-The distance for each workout is displayed, along with an estimated time to do the workout based on an average pace.
+The distance for each workout is displayed, along with an estimated time to do the workout based on your average pace once you have synced five swims.
 Note that the distance displayed is based on swimming in a 25m/y or 50 m/y pool.
 If you are swimming in a pool of a different size, please read the article about doing workouts in custom pool lengths.

 Each workout is in one of the following categories: